adam-p/yesterday-i-learned/random.md

 1. "Performing a burnout in a front wheel drive vehicle is likely to result in damage to the drivetrain."
 1. [HJR][dpreview] stands for "hand jitter reduction", nothing to do with "high".
 1. In the event of a crash where the crash is captured by a dashcam, [read out the licence plate of the other car][reddit 30].
 Also do the same for when you communicate with 911, which allows them to quickly identify the information when they replay the recording.
-1. [Nauru][wikipedia 77] is pronounced na-OO-roo.
-It means "I go to the beach".

 1. Haboobs are Arabian dust storms that come before an actual storm.
 1. There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
 1. [Ringworm][wikipedia 78] is not actually worm; it is fungal.